SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ index is 1
    </ index is 2

-The general form of this loop format is:
+Here's the general form of this loop format:

 .. syntax-outline::